 Insider Tips on Starting Your Collection

-Greenwich Market, established in 1737, is the only London market that has been classified a UNESCO World Heritage site.
+Greenwich Market, established in 1737, is the only London market that has been classified as a UNESCO World Heritage site.
 For the seasoned collector, it’s somewhat too mainstream to still be relevant.
 However, tourists and beginner collectors can find an interesting range of vintage and antique items here on Tuesdays, Thursdays, and Fridays.

 - Polish your bidding netiquette.
 If you do decide to bid online, it’s important to know when to hold, fold, and be bold.
 The following tips refer mainly to trading on eBay, but the underlying principles behind them can easily be translated to auctions held live or over the telephone.
 Perhaps the most important thing to remember here is that bidding is a lesser form of warfare—it’s not a matter of who plays nicest, but of who acts the swiftest.